-The contract involves the supply and installation of FSC certified timber decking and robust pedestal support system, covering 1,300 square meters of the leisure zone.
+The contract involves the supply and installation of green accredited timber decking and robust pedestal support system, covering 1,300 square meters of the leisure zone.
 The refurbishment will bring a continuous and vibrant promenade to the community.
 And it is expected to be completed by end of 2017.

 Aerial view of the WWFM harbourfront.
 (Image source: Architectural Services Department)